cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 # 4. Publishing

 The previous sections were mostly about setting up the CernVM-FS infrastructure.
 Now that all the components for hosting and accessing your own CernVM-FS repository are in place, it is time to really start using it.
-In this section we will give some more details about add files to your repository, which is referred to as *publishing*.
+In this section we will give some more details about adding files to your repository, which is referred to as *publishing*.

 ## 4.1 Transactions